-Students will be introduced to the principles of researching their ideas and developing them through dialogue with other members of a creative team.
-This is a key component of the module and students will develop an understanding of the process of sifting and editing their creative ideas.
+You will be introduced to the principles of researching your ideas and developing them through dialogue with other members of a creative team.
+This is a key component of the module and you will develop an understanding of the process of sifting and editing your creative ideas.
 An emphasis is placed on the practice of writing and sketching (scamps and wireframes) both as a means of presenting design proposals as well as developing content for multimedia platforms such as websites.

 Year 2 (Level 5)

-In this module students will undertake two design projects that will allow students to be introduced to the aesthetic, user focussed and pragmatic principles of their chosen specialist area of study.
-The projects will be contrasting and aimed at different target audiences so that the student develops a good sense of the end user and the technical needs of the end product.
+In this module you will undertake two design projects that will introduce you to the aesthetic, user focussed and pragmatic principles of your chosen specialist area of study.
+The projects will be contrasting and aimed at different target audiences so that you develop a good sense of the end user and the technical needs of the end product.
 Both projects will be drawn from ‘real world’ briefs and may be led by a professional account handler, client or project manager.
-Alongside this project students may also work with a peer from the BSc programme to fully implement one of their semester 1 designs.

 Year 3 (Level 6)

-In this module students look further into the concepts, techniques and theories behind business practice both in a broad sense and within the digital media industry.
+This module looks further into the concepts, techniques and theories behind business practice both in a broad sense and within the digital media industry.
 The module will look at aspects of entrepreneurship in relation to the analysis of markets, client needs and risk management.
-As part of the module students will be required to develop a model business plan for a business or major project that will prepare them for work both within a corporate structure and as a freelance worker.
+As part of the module you will be required to develop a model business plan for a business or major project that will prepare you for work both within a corporate structure and as a freelance worker.

 |Negotiated Design Project||30|

-The undertaking of this major negotiated task will compliment and contrast with the student’s learning on their Negotiated Task 1.
-It may take place with an industrial partner whom the student has identified and approached to host their learning task or it may be a ‘paper project’ which allows the student to explore a project of their own choosing to a prototype level.
-In some instances students can be offered and ‘off the shelf’ learning task by tutors where a commission has come in that is suitable to the student’s aspirations or where a group project is needed that might be hard to locate with an industrial partner.
+The undertaking of this major negotiated task will compliment and contrast with your learning on Negotiated Task 1.
+It may take place with an industrial partner whom you have identified and approached to host your learning task or it may be a ‘paper project’ which allows you to explore a project of your own choosing to a prototype level.

 A professional portfolio is a great way to showcase your best work, and highlight your involvement in challenging projects.
-It provides a great talking point during an interview, and gives more insight into your work than curriculum vitae alone could.
-This workshop will introduce students to the different types of software used for creating professional portfolios, both online and printed.
+It provides a great talking point during an interview, and gives more insight into your work than a curriculum vitae alone could.
+This module will introduce you to the different types of software used for creating professional portfolios, both online and printed.
 It will also encourage you to be critical in the selection and explanation of work chosen for the professional portfolio.
 How you present your portfolio and use within an interview will be explored through workshops and scenarios, and will help in presenting your work at the End of Year Exhibition.